MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/getdcwd-nolock-wgetdcwd-nolock.md

 ## Remarks

-**`_getdcwd_nolock`** and **`_wgetdcwd_nolock`** are identical to `_getdcwd` and `_wgetdcwd`, respectively, except that they are not protected from interference by other threads.
-They might be faster because they do not incur the overhead of locking out other threads.
+**`_getdcwd_nolock`** and **`_wgetdcwd_nolock`** are identical to `_getdcwd` and `_wgetdcwd`, respectively, except that they aren't protected from interference by other threads.
+They might be faster because they don't incur the overhead of locking out other threads.
 Use these functions only in thread-safe contexts such as single-threaded applications or where the calling scope already handles thread isolation.

 ### Generic-text routine mappings